andyswanepoel/frontend-master-redux/README.md

 Next we added Redux to a React project.
 You can find this in the [`react-with-redux` folder](./02_react-with-redux/).

 See the [ReadMe](./02_react-with-redux/README.md) for notes that I took.

+## Using the Connect API and Higher Order Components